gazebosim/gz-cmake/README.md

 # Install

-We recommend following the [Binary Installation](#binary-install) instructions to get up and running as quickly and painlessly as possible.
+We recommend following the [Binary Install](#binary-install) instructions to get up and running as quickly and painlessly as possible.

-The [Source Installation](#source-install) instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.
+The [Source Install](#source-install) instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.

-## Binary Installation
+## Binary Install

 On Ubuntu systems, `apt-get` can be used to install `ignition-cmake`: